 Ben holds a BA Hons in Economics with German from the University of Nottingham, which included a year abroad working and studying in Frankfurt.

-Tom Barron, Officer, Environmental Issues
+Tom Barron, Analyst, Environmental Issues

 Tom joined the PRI in January 2017.
 He assists the PRI’s environmental engagements, particularly on deforestation and water.